tied/aws-must/README.md

 With `aws-tool` users may

-1.  divide configuration task first in half (YAML/mustache templates), and then further down using Mustache partials
+1.  split stack configuration first in half, using YAML/mustache templates, and then further down using Mustache partials

 2. separate infrastructure specific configuration from syntax stipulated by